Nick Birbilis: Contributions

+The work of Birbilis in the field of materials durability has been profound.
+Specifically, in the understanding of corrosion for engineering alloys and metallic materials.
+The studies he has led have provided insights into the corrosion of aluminium alloys, magnesium alloys, steels, high entropy alloys and additively manufactured alloys.
+Most recently he has been a pioneer in the utilisation of machine learning and A.I. in the field of materials durability and materials design.

 Some of the key contributions of Birbilis include the presentation of a formalism that relates the grain size of metals to their corrosion rate.

 In addition, Birbilis's group worked to define the size of microstructural features that trigger localised corrosion of engineering alloys.
 Such work involved the careful study of alloys structures on the nano- and atomic scale, whilst studying their metastable pitting (an automated web based tool to study metastable pitting from electrochemical data and published by Birbilis's group is available online.)

 In the field of magnesium alloys, Birbilis and colleagues were reportedly the first to demonstrate magnesium alloys of reduced corrosion rate, and with colleagues at UNSW later developed a 'stainless' magnesium alloy as published in Nature Materials.
 Furthermore, Birbilis's group also demonstrated the ability to produce super-formable magnesium, publishing the study in Nature Communications.